 Clean the viewing window with mild cleansers and a lens or cotton cloth.
 DO NOT use paper towels as they can scratch the acrylic and reduce the cover's ability to protect you from laser radiation.
 Clean the interior of the main bay thoroughly, removing any debris particles or deposits.
 Paper towels and window cleaner are recommended.
-When necessary, clean the cover of the laser tube after it has been allowed to cool completely.
+When necessary, clean the cover of the laser tubes after they have been allowed to cool completely.
 Allow any fluid used in any cleaning to dry completely before further use of the engraver.

-5.3.3 Cleaning the Focus Lens
+5.3.3 Cleaning the Focus Lenses

-The lens has a durable coating and won't be damaged by correct and careful cleaning.
-You should check the lens and the 3rd mirror daily and clean them if there is any debris or haze on their surface.
-Your laser will be less efficient and heat buildup on the oil or dust itself can damage the lens.
+The lenses have two durable coatings and won't be damaged by correct and careful cleaning.
+You should check the lenses and the 3rd mirrors daily and clean them if there is any debris or haze on their surface.
+Your lasers will be less efficient and heat buildup on the oil or dust itself can damage the lenses.

-- 1. Move the engraving table to a distance approximately 4" (10 cm) under the lens holder. - 2.
-Move the laser head into the center of the workbed and put a cloth under the lens holder so that the lens will not be damaged if it accidentally falls from its holder. - 3.
-Unscrew the lens holder, rotating to the left.
+- 1. Move the engraving table to a distance approximately 4 inches (10 cm) under the lens holders. - 2.
+Move the laser heads into the center of the workbed and put a cloth under the lens holders so that the lenses will not be damaged if they accidentally fall from their holders. - 3.
+Unscrew each lens holder, rotating to the left.